Hector Sandoval

-Hector Sandoval (born July 19, 1986) is Mexican-American mixed martial artist, who competed in the Ultimate Fighting Championship.
+Hector Sandoval (born July 19, 1986) is a Mexican mixed martial artist, who competed in the Ultimate Fighting Championship.
 He currently competes in the flyweight division.
+At 5 ft 2 in (1.57 m), he is the shortest male fighter in the history of the UFC.

 Background

-Born in Uruapan, Michoacán, Mexico, Sandoval moved to Ukiah, California as a child.
+Born in Uruapan, Michoacán, Mexico, Sandoval moved to San Jose, California, as a child.
 He began training in mixed martial arts in 2006 at the age of 19.

 Mixed martial arts career

 Sandoval made his professional debut in July 2008.
-He compiled a record of 12 - 2 on the regional scene in California, including stints for Palace Fighting Championship and Tachi Palace Fights, before signing with the UFC on the heels of a four fight winning streak in June 2016.
+He compiled a record of 12–2 on the regional scene in California, including stints for Palace Fighting Championship and Tachi Palace Fights, before signing with the UFC on the heels of a four fight winning streak in June 2016.

 Ultimate Fighting Championship

-Morales made his promotional debut as a short notice replacement against Wilson Reis on July 30, 2016 at UFC 201.
+Morales made his promotional debut as a short notice replacement against Wilson Reis on July 30, 2016, at UFC 201.
 He lost the fight via submission in the first round.

-Sandoval faced Fredy Serrano on December 17, 2016 at UFC on Fox 22.
+Sandoval faced Fredy Serrano on December 17, 2016, at UFC on Fox 22.
 He won the fight via unanimous decision.

-Sandoval faced Matt Schnell on April 22, 2017 at UFC Fight Night 108.
+Sandoval faced Matt Schnell on April 22, 2017, at UFC Fight Night 108.
 He won via knockout in the first round.

-Sandoval faced Dustin Ortiz on August 5, 2017 at UFC Fight Night 114.
+Sandoval faced Dustin Ortiz on August 5, 2017, at UFC Fight Night 114.
 He lost the fight via knockout in the first round.

-Sandoval was scheduled to face Jarred Brooks on June 1, 2018 at UFC Fight Night 131.
+Sandoval was scheduled to face Jarred Brooks on June 1, 2018, at UFC Fight Night 131.
 However, Sandoval was removed from the bout on May 22 for undisclosed reasons and replaced by promotional newcomer Jose Torres.

 It was reported in November 2018 that Sandoval was released from UFC.